 - Hide…and let them seek.
 Stash a plush ghost or plastic skeleton somewhere unexpected—the kitchen cupboard, a cereal bowl where you store your dishes, or behind the shampoo in the shower.

 - Do a Halloween tour.
 Scope out all the decorations in town or around the block.
 Hand out homemade awards for the most creative, the creepiest, and the downright scary.

 - Avoid hungry trick-or-treaters.
 Fill them up with a DIY jack-o’-lantern pizza before heading out for the goodies.
 Make a Halloween pie using pepperoni rounds, olives, green-pepper pieces, or mushrooms.

 - Play doorbell Bingo!
 Hand out cards and earn points for spotting popular costumes (think emojis and political candidates), convincing fake blood, dressed-up dogs, unique candy carriers—whatever you can think of!
-When out and about, spot cool costumes, spooky decorations, and unexpected handouts.

 - Make no bones about it.
 Construct a vegetable skeleton and eat it later.
 Set up a salad bar at home and let the kids connect the knee bone to the leg bone using celery sticks and broccoli florets.
 If they eat a few “bones,” no harm done!
 Let them enjoy it.